 As the majority of South Africa is currently in lockdown, the business landscape has become a very difficult space to navigate.
 Many businesses have simply stopped operating, whilst those that can continue have become increasingly creative and managed to adapt to the current situation.

 In “lockdown” business interaction is being done through remote sources such as telephone or video conferencing etc. Thuli Nkosi, CEO of BossJansen Executive Search , mentions that we are still seeing many of our clients continue to engage with candidates around a number of essential roles which need to be filled – this is all been done via video interviews.
-She further mentions, that many of BossJansen’s clients have reported that with the aid of video conferencing and other communication aids, many are surprised at how productive they have actually managed to be whilst in this “lockdown”
+She further mentions, that many of BossJansen’s clients have reported that with the aid of video conferencing and other communication aids, many are surprised at how productive they have actually managed to be whilst in this “lockdown”.
+We now also offer Mauritius executive search services.

 With the dramatic incline in video meetings, Thuli suggests anyone that is currently interviewing for a new role or partaking in meetings via video conferencing, heed a few basic video conferencing etiquettes.
 If you aren’t completely familiar with the additional expectations placed upon you when you’re a part of a video interview, the below will give you valuable information to ensure that you don’t find yourself committing a major faux pas at the next big meeting or job interview.